Dina-Hosny/Twitter-Spark-Streaming-Real-Time-Engine/README.md

-# Twitter Streaming Real-Time Engine
+# Twitter Spark Streaming Real-Time Engine

 An Apache Spark streaming project that aims to collect, process, and analyze Twitter data in real-time with dashboard insights using various tools and frameworks like Python, Spark, HDFS, Hive, and Bokeh.